-AUTONOMOUS Emergency Braking (AEB) is a form of automatic braking which stops your car automatically if it senses you’re about to hit an object such as a vehicle stopped in front or in some cases people on the road.
+Autonomous Emergency Braking (AEB) is a form of automatic braking which stops your car if it senses you’re about to hit an object such as a vehicle stopped in front or in some cases people or cyclists on the road.

-AEB is becoming more common across manufacturers as standard, or optional equipment as part of a wider safety package.
+AEB has become more common across manufacturers as standard, or optional equipment as part of a wider safety package.

 While it’s an excellent idea to buy a car with AEB it’s important to know that there are different kinds of systems with various capabilities.

-There are three main categories of braking systems.
+There are three main categories of autonomous emergency braking systems.

 A disadvantage of laser sensors is they can be hindered by atmospheric conditions such as rain or fog.

-These typically utilise long range radar to scan further ahead of the vehicle (up to 200 metres) which allows for higher closing speeds.
-Another advantage of radar is it’s less susceptible to interference from atmospheric conditions that can interfere with lasers.
+These typically utilise long-range radar to scan further ahead of the vehicle (up to 200 metres) which allows for higher closing speeds.
+Another advantage of radar is it is less susceptible to interference from atmospheric conditions that can interfere with lasers.

 Other systems, such as Subaru EyeSight, use a pair of stereoscopic cameras at the top of the windscreen and some sophisticated software to generate a three-dimensional picture of what’s on the road ahead of the car.
 The cameras can also detect smaller objects like people or when the car is straying out of its lane.